 What Are The Hardest Holes At Augusta National?

-Which ones the hardest holes at Augusta National?
+What are the most difficult holes at Augusta National?
 We delve into the stats to find out

-The 11th hole at Augusta National ranks as the toughest in Masters history
+The 12th hole at Augusta National is one of the toughest on the course

 (Image credit: Getty Images)

-Augusta National, venue for The Masters, is regarded as a very tricky course - and it's why a rookie hasn't slipped on the Green Jacket since Fuzzy Zoeller in 1979.
+Augusta National, venue for The Masters, is regarded as a very tricky course, and it's one of the reasons why a rookie hasn't won the Green Jacket since Fuzzy Zoeller in 1979.

 So, which holes are the hardest at Augusta National?
 And which are the easiest?

-The toughest hole in Masters history is the 11th hole, and the 10th is the second-toughest in what is a very demanding opening to the back nine.
-In fact, the 12th is the fourth-hardest, meaning that the three of the four most difficult holes take place within a four-hole stretch to start the closing half.
+The toughest hole in Masters history is the 11th, the first of the notorious three-hole stretch, Amen Corner.
+Immediately before that, the 10th is the second-toughest in what is a very demanding opening to the back nine.

 (Image credit: Getty Images)

-The third-most difficult hole is also a par 3, coming at the 4th hole.
-The 240 yard downhiller has a big green but it's a sloping one that's guarded by two huge bunkers left and short, right.
-It has played at 4.284 through the years at The Masters.
+On the front nine is the third-most difficult hole, the par-3 4th.
+The 240-yard downhiller has a big green but it slopes and is guarded by two huge bunkers left and short right.
+It has played at 3.283 at The Masters through the years.

 (Image credit: Getty Images)

 While the 4th is the toughest par 3, and the 12th is almost as difficult for the world's best, the easiest short hole is the 6th.
-The 180-yarder, named Juniper, has a very demanding green but does play much shorter due to it being downhill.
-It has a score of +0.137 throughout Masters history, ranking it as the 13th-toughest hole.
+The 180-yarder, named Juniper, has a very demanding green but plays considerably shorter thanks to it being downhill.
+It has a score of +0.136 throughout Masters history, ranking it as the 12th-toughest hole.

-The easiest par 4, statistically, is the 3rd hole - which is the shortest par 4 on the course and the only par 4 under 400 yards at Augusta National.
-It has an average score of 4.076 through the years.
+The easiest par 4 is the 3rd hole, which is also the only par 4 under 400 yards at Augusta National, measuring 350 yards.
+It has an average score of 4.076.

 Augusta National hardest holes: